Reminding Kids They’re Loved

 - Talk together about well-loved family members and close family friends.

 - In each heart, help kids draw or write a few words about a different person and their relationship.
-You might ask, “What are some things you love about (person’s name)?” or “What do you together that makes you feel happy inside?”
+You might ask, “What are some things you love about (person’s name)?” or “What do you do together that makes you feel happy inside?”

 - Help kids cut out the hearts.
 They can keep them in their pocket to remind them all day long that they are loved.